By Aritro Datta

 Investments in Fin-tech in India nearly doubled to $3.7 billion in 2019 from $1.9 billion the previous year, according to a report by Accenture and CB Insights which itself is a global venture-finance data and analytics firm.
 The number of deals was up slightly to 198 last year as compared to 193 the year before.

 The overall transaction value in the Indian Fin-Tech market is estimated to jump from approximately $65 billion in 2019 to $140 billion in 2023, if not more.
-India has recently overtaken China as Asia’s highest Fin-Tech funding target market with investments of more $286 million across 29 deals, as compared to China’s $192.1 million across 29 deals in 2019.
+India has recently overtaken China as Asia’s highest Fin-Tech funding target market with investments of more than $286 million across 29 deals, as compared to China’s $192.1 million across 29 deals in 2019.

 The Fin-Tech industry in India is expected to increase at a CAGR of 20.2% during 2017-21 to reach $92 billion.
 The country is amongst the fastest growing Fin-Tech markets in the world.
 It is ranked the highest globally in the Fin-Tech adoption rate along with China.
 Digital payments value of $65 billion in 2019 is expected to grow at a CAGR of 20% till 2023.

-One of the reasons why the Indian fin-tech space, and especially the online payments market is becoming an avenue for interest for Indian investors day by day is because most of the solutions are India rooted.
+One of the reasons why the Indian fin-tech space, and especially the online payments market is becoming an avenue for interest for Indian investors day by day is that most of the solutions are India rooted.

 While they may derive their experiences from foreign markets, when the solution is India-focused, it tends to work well.